meza/Disable-Christmas-Chests/README.md

-# Disable-Christmas-Chests
+# Disable Christmas Chests

-A **client side** mod to disable the Christmas chests.

-**_The mod does NOTHING when the date is not between the 24th and 26th of December (inclusive)_**

-You can have the mod installed outside of the festive period, it will not affect your game at all.
-I do recommend unbinding the hotkey for it though.

-If you do want to see how your world would look like with the chests on, the default keybind is `G` _(for Grinch)._ You can modify the button in the keybind settings.
+Client-side Fabric and NeoForge mod that prevents Mojang's Christmas chest textures from replacing the normal and trapped chest textures (Dec 24–26).
+Safe to leave installed all year; outside the holiday window nothing changes.

+## What it does
+- Keeps all chest variants to their regular texture during the seasonal event.
+- Client-only; servers do not need the mod.
+- Default keybind `G` lets you flip the festive textures on/off at runtime.

+## Configuration (new)
+A config file is created on first launch at `config/disable_christmas_chests.properties`.

+- `christmasMode=DISABLE` (default): `G` disables the Christmas textures while the event is active (Dec 24–26).
+Outside that window there are no seasonal textures to suppress.
+- `christmasMode=TOGGLE`: `G` becomes a year-round toggle so you can enable the Christmas look whenever you want—handy for content creators or if you like the festive vibe in July.

+You can rebind the hotkey in the controls menu if `G` conflicts with your setup.

-### Missing a version?
+## Missing a version?

-Go to the [issue tracker](https://github.com/meza/Disable-Christmas-Chests/issues) and ask for a specific Minecraft version.
-I'm happy to make it.
+Open an issue with the Minecraft version you need: [issue tracker](https://github.com/meza/Disable-Christmas-Chests/issues).

-### Why a mod?
+## Why a mod?

-During the festive period, Minecraft replaces the trapped chest and normal chest textures to the exact same texture.
-This means that when the [Remove Christmas Chests Resource Pack](https://modrinth.com/resourcepack/remove-christmas-chests/) then overrides the Christmast textures, it gets applied to both chest variants making them indistinguishable from each other.
+When Minecraft applies the Christmas textures, trapped chests look identical to normal chests.
+This mod keeps the original textures so you can still tell them apart (and so resource packs that remove the Christmas textures remain meaningful).

-## For contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md)
+For contributing, please see [CONTRIBUTING.md](CONTRIBUTING.md).